micnic/simples/DOCUMENTATION.md

 space: number or string

 Writes preformatted data to the connection stream and ends the connection, implements the functionality of `JSON.stringify()` for arrays, booleans, numbers and objects, buffers and strings are sent as they are.
-Should not be used with `.write()` or `.end()` methods, but `.write()` method can be used before.
-Should be used only once.
+If the connection does not have a `Content-Type` defined and the `data` parameter is not a buffer nor a string then it will have the type `application/json`.
+Should be used only once and should not be used with `.write()` or `.end()` methods.

 ```js
 connection.send(['Hello', 'World']);